goharbor/harbor-helm/README.md

 The external URL for Harbor core service is used to:

-1. populate the docker/helm commands showed on portal
+1. populate the docker/helm commands shown on portal
 2. populate the token service URL returned to docker/notary client

 Format: `protocol://domain[:port]`.
 Usually: